HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter20-Regular-Expressions/commands-regular-expressions/README.md

     echo "312 555-1234" | ./isphone.sh

-Or you can redirect an entire file of phone numbers to ﬁ lter out the invalid ones:
+Or you can redirect an entire file of phone numbers to filter out the invalid ones:

     cat phonelist.txt | ./isphone.sh